-The risk of humans contracting a zoonotic disease (a disease that can potentially be passed on to humans) from a dead animal is always present, especially when it is not known what the animal has died from (Bryden et al. 1998).
-Therefore, persons performing necropsies on dead animals should be well aware of the risks of exposing oneself to disease.
+The risk of humans contracting a zoonotic disease (a disease that can potentially be passed on to humans) from a dead animal is always present, especially when the cause of death is unknown (Bryden et al. 1998).
+Therefore, anyone performing necropsies on dead animals should be well aware of the risks of exposing themselves to disease.
 It is essential that all people present wear protective clothing (gloves, boots, facemask etc.) to avoid bodily contact with any fluids from the animal (see Section 7.1).
 Use of disinfectant soaps after necropsy, or following exposure should be a routine procedure.

-Persons involved with necropsy sampling should also be aware of the risks associated with preservation materials (see Section 5).
-Some preservatives are carcinogenic, others toxic and flammable.
+Anyone involved with necropsy sampling should also be aware of the risks associated with preservation materials (see Section 5).
+Some preservatives are carcinogenic; others toxic and flammable.
 Chemicals should always be used in a well-ventilated area and care should be taken to ensure containers are tightly capped.

 Once a carcass has been opened it is impossible to contain all the body fluids and tissue.
 For sanitary reasons, on-site necropsy should not be a regular practice and should only be done if the site is far from recreational areas, and the general public can be kept well back from the necropsy.
+When transporting a dead animal (or a diseased live one) ensure any fluids or material are not allowed to drip or be aerosolised while in transit.
+This will avoid contaminating pedestrians or other motorists.
+Where possible, ensure the transport vehicle separates the air breathed by the driver and passengers from the carcass.
 Following the necropsy, waste tissue should be contained and immediately incinerated or buried, in compliance with local standards and ordinances, in a location where human and wildlife contact with the remains will be minimal.
 The work area and equipment should be scrubbed down with disinfectant detergents.
 Thoroughly wash and sterilise clothing as soon as possible after the necropsy.
-If available, it is preferable to use disposable items (e.g. disposable overalls) to reduce cross contamination during laundry processes.
+If available, it is preferable to use disposable items (e.g. disposable overalls) to reduce cross-contamination during laundry processes.